ldoocy/project_template/README.md

 ![bar plot deviation](images/DeviationAverage.png)

-By implementation of introversion and extroversion parameters, it shows that path deviation will differ depending on their slight differences in interation.
-As expected, introverts deviate from the intended path much more than the control and extroverted agents.
-It must be stated that these statistics were taken under an extreme case that all agents hold the same introversion and extroversion qualities.
-For each simulation, the R value was held constant for all agents within the system, whether they all be introverted, control agents, or extroverted.
-As we understand no real life scenerio would be executed this way, it is interesting to point out the differences in path deviation from the intended shortest path.
+Through implementation of introversion and extroversion parameters, we show that path deviation will differ when these parameters are varied.
+As expected, introverts deviate from the intended path much more than the control (baseline) and extroverted agents.
->>>>>>> 4ca2f92ab667aa07eb86b50dde76b3961dc4c9a9

-**TO DO:**

-- [X] Describe methods (in methods section)
-- [ ] Add pretty video (stretch goal)
-- [X] Data analysis
-- [X] Data visualization

 ## Discussion